xMazzmax/coiffeur-seren/README.md

 > https://chatgpt.com/share/673c58bd-f080-8005-b5c3-81fded50730c
 > https://chatgpt.com/share/6748d08f-955c-8005-8260-914dbbbcc1a2
 >
 > Because the copy used on the website is in German, most prompts are in German too, but some are in English.
-If you want them in English, simply tell ChatGPT to translate them.
+Simply tell ChatGPT to translate the prompts you want in a different language.

 ## 👨‍💻 Coding